pecknigel/learning-resources/patterns/hash-config.md

 # Hash Config

-**This is partially started after copying the template.
-Check back soon.
-Dec 2, 2024.**

 This is a pattern to declaratively recording config information and having it available by key with fast retrieval.

 Other patterns build on this.